 Reserve your seat in the class so we know you'll be attending IU.

 In order to submit your deposit, you must first set up your IU computing account.
-It will take up to two hours for your account to be activated.
+It will take up to 24 hours for your account to be activated.